mhsyaman/milestone-1-mhsyaman/README.md

 ### HTML Documentation for Adelas

-Here is the HTML structure used to build the Adelas is Sport Cars Store websites.
+Here is the HTML structure used to build the Adelas Sports Cars Store websites.
 This site provides information about products, as well as a contact form for visitors.

 #### Page Structure